purpleidea/mgmt/docs/quick-start-guide.md

 ### Running mgmt

-* Run `time ./mgmt run --tmp-prefix lang --lang examples/lang/hello0.mcl` to try out a very simple example!
+* Run `time ./mgmt run --tmp-prefix lang examples/lang/hello0.mcl` to try out a very simple example!
 * Look in that example file that you ran to see if you can figure out what it did!
 * Have fun hacking on our future technology and get involved to shape the